COMMITTED TO YOUR SECURITY

 • Check e-mail for contacts by merchants with whom one is doing business.
 Merchants may send important information about transaction histories.

-• Immediately notify the bank if there are unauthorized entries or transactions in the account.
+• Immediately notify the bank if there are unauthorized entries or transactions in the account so we can block fraudulent transactions and open an investigation.

 Check for the right and secure website.

-• Before doing any online transactions or sending personal information, make sure that correct website has been accessed.
+• Before starting any online transactions or sending personal information, make sure that the correct website has been accessed.
 Beware of bogus or “look alike” websites which are designed to deceive consumers.

-• Always enter the URL of the website directly into the web browser.
-Avoid being re-directed to the website, or hyperlink to it from a website that may not be as secure.
+• Always enter the website’s URL directly into the web browser.
+Avoid being redirected to the website or hyperlinking to it from a website that may not be as secure.

 • If possible, use software that encrypts or scrambles the information when sending sensitive information or performing e-banking transactions online.

-Protect personal computer from hackers, viruses and malicious programs.
+Protect your personal computer from hackers, viruses, and malicious programs.

 • Ensure that the anti-virus program is updated and runs at all times.

-• Always check with an updated anti-virus program when downloading a program or opening an attachment to ensure that it does not contain any virus.
+• Always check with an updated anti-virus program when downloading a program or opening an attachment to ensure that it does not contain any viruses.

 • Install updated scanner software to detect and eliminate malicious programs capable of capturing personal or financial information online.